georust/rinex/README.md

 * RINEX file production : provide `to_file` methods
 to produce supported RINEX formats
 * RINEX Clock data type
+* RINEX special operations like `merging` when producing a new file
+* Merging + compression for OBS data

 ## Contribute